otacke/catharsis/README.md

 5. Restart Lumi Desktop.

 #### WordPress
+You can install the additional plugin [Sustainum H5P Conent Type Hub Manager](https://github.com/otacke/sustainum-h5p-content-type-hub-manager/) to change the endpoint (base) URL to your server comfortably.

-The [H5P plugin for WordPress](https://wordpress.org/plugins/h5p/) used the hardcoded endpoint value from H5P core.
+Alternatively: The [H5P plugin for WordPress](https://wordpress.org/plugins/h5p/) used the hardcoded endpoint value from H5P core.
 You will need to replace it with your endpoint, but beware: Whenever the plugin gets updated, your changes will be overwritten, and the plugin will use the original endpoint.
-An extra solution will need to be created.

 1. Find the file h5p.classes.php of your WordPress instance.
 2. Within the file find `api.h5p.org/v1/content-types` and replace it with your own.
 Note that you cannot specify the protocol here.
 The plugin will always try to use `https`, so you your server should support TLS.